mongoXgc/MongoXgc/README.md

 2. PIL: PIL (Python Imaging Library) is a library for opening, manipulating, and saving many different image file formats.
 It provides a range of image processing capabilities, such as resizing, cropping, color balancing, and filtering.
 3. keras.model: keras.model is a module within the Keras deep learning library that provides a high-level API for building and training deep neural networks.
 It includes a range of pre-built layers and models, along with tools for loading and saving trained models.
 4. sys: sys is a built-in module in Python that provides access to system-specific functionality, such as command line arguments, the standard input/output streams, and the current platform.
-5. PyPDF2: PyPDF2 is a library for working with PDF files in Python.
-It provides tools for reading, writing, and manipulating PDF files, such as extracting text, merging and splitting files, and adding watermarks.
-6. pickle: pickle is a module in Python that provides a way to serialize and deserialize Python objects.
+5. pickle: pickle is a module in Python that provides a way to serialize and deserialize Python objects.
 It allows you to store complex data structures and objects as a binary file, which can be loaded back into memory later.
 This is useful for applications that need to store data for long periods of time, or for sending data over a network.